Sangarshanan/livecode.blr/tools.md

 A c++ based computer art, music and livecoding environment designed to bypass the philosophical and architectural limitations of existing livecoding tools.

 ### Elektron NRPN Quark [Gitlab](https://gitlab.com/georgepanicker/elektronNRPN/)
-A SuperCollider livecoding library for algorithmically sequencing and  modulating parameters realtime per track on your Elektron device via Non-Registered-Parameter-Numbers
+A SuperCollider livecoding library for algorithmically sequencing and modulating parameters realtime per track on your Elektron device.
 <br/>

 ## Made around the world, Used by us